4th Annual Poe-it Like Poe Poetry Contest

 • A. A. Rubin

 A. A. Rubin only exists only in dreams within dreams.
 He writes everything from formal poetry to comics, literary fiction to science fiction and fantasy—and almost everything in between.
-A member of the SFWA and the HWA, a Poe Saturday Visiter nominee, and a first place winner of the Poe-It-Like-Poe contest (The 6 Degrees of Edgar Allan Poe), his work has appeared recently in Love Letters to Poe, Ahoy!
-Comics, and the Cowboy Jamboree.
+A member of the SFWA and the HWA, a Poe Saturday Visiter nominee, and the inaugural first place winner of the Poe-It-Like-Poe contest (The 6 Degrees of Edgar Allan Poe), his work has appeared recently in Pseudopod, Trollbreath, and Ahoy!
+Comics.
 He can be reached on social media as @TheSurrealAri, or through his website www.aarubin.com.
 A connoisseur of fine amontillado, he has been known to clean mysterious white stains off the bust of Pallas which sits on his writing desk.
 He loves with a love that is more than love.

 • Chris Semtner